-As any one knows, one way to make something desirable is to make it difficult to obtain.
-Naturally, off we went in search of the “secret room” in the National Archeological Museum in Naples with its extensive collection of Greek and Roman antiquities; sadly the only sight we had time to visit before heading south.
+As anyone knows, one way to make something desirable is to make it difficult to obtain.
+Naturally, off we went in search of the “secret room” in the National Archeological Museum in Naples with its extensive collection of Greek and Roman antiquities.

 They have two officials guarding the artwork, one at the entrance and one in the hall containing the collection.
 The guard discouraged us from lingering over the phallic symbols by prodding and ushering us towards the exit.
 I almost felt like a teenager caught doing something illicit and risqué.

-Besides the “secret room” another art piece attracted me at the museum; the 2000 year-old portrait of Terentus Neo and his wife posing as Roman aristocrats.
+Besides the “secret room” another art piece attracted me at the museum; the 2000-year-old portrait of Terentus Neo and his wife, above, posing as Roman aristocrats.
 The real story is this couple, although wealthy and successful, were low-social-status bakers masquerading as upper-class Roman citizens.
 I felt a little sorry for them.
 They could very well have become upper-class due to diligence and hard work.
-Nevertheless they have gone down in history as imposters.
+Nevertheless, they have gone down in history as imposters.
 No justice.“See Naples and die” but I say, see Naples and live; for there seems a great deal worth living for.” ― Arthur John Strutt Click To Tweet

 THE CAPITAL OF PIZZA

-As a key objective of this trip was a culinary adventure, and we were in Naples, we were obligated to have pizza Napolitana.
+If you are in Naples, you are obligated to have pizza.
+It’s the law.
 Pizza is a big deal in Naples.
 Long established restaurants vie for the title of “The Best Pizza in Naples.”
 There are several pizza restaurants right outside the museum.
 I can say without reservation that this city’s pizza definitely lives up to the hype.
 But is not just about pizza.
 Here is a list of 12 things to eat in Naples.
 Enjoy!

-Read the other installments of the series: SEVEN DELICIOUS ADVENTURES IN SOUTHERN ITALY
+Read the other installments of the series: Southern Italy road trip: Naples to Sicily